Terbeche/finder-tool/features/README.md

 ---

-*This documentation is maintained alongside the codebase and should be updated whenever features are modified or enhanced.*
+*This documentation is maintained alongside the codebase and should be updated whenever features are modified or enhanced.
+The documentation update process is a critical part of the development workflow and should never be skipped.*